DCIT appeals ITAT order for Kalpataru Ltd for AY 2022-23

 1 Day5 Days1 Month6 Months1 Year5 Years

-What is the estimated timeline for the ITAT to reach a verdict on the appeals for assessment years 2022-23 and 2023-24?
+What is the estimated timeline for the Income Tax Appellate Tribunal (ITAT) to reach a verdict on this appeal?

-How might the potential financial liability from these appeals impact Kalpataru Limited’s capital allocation plans for the upcoming fiscal year?
+How might the potential financial liability, including applicable interest, impact Kalpataru Limited’s cash flow and capital allocation plans in the near term?

 Kalpataru withdraws demerger scheme for Project Magnus